wp-vtuska/fluentd/README.md

 # fluentd
-This is a [fluentd](http://www.fluentd.org/) container, designed to be run on a kubernetes [DaemonSet](http://kubernetes.io/docs/admin/daemons/).
-This means we will run an instance of this container on each physical underlying host.
-The goal is to pull all the kubelet, docker daemon and container logs from the host then to ship them off to [SumoLogic](https://www.sumologic.com/) in json format.
+This is a [fluentd](http://www.fluentd.org/) container, designed to run as a kubernetes [DaemonSet](http://kubernetes.io/docs/admin/daemons/).
+This means it will run an instance of this container on each physical underlying host in the cluster.
+The goal is to pull all the kubelet, docker daemon and container logs from the host then to ship them off to [SumoLogic](https://www.sumologic.com/) in json or text format.

 ## Setup
 ### SumoLogic